| Quantum Mechanics for Engineers 5.53 alpha |

 is

-, which is shown in green, and that is indeed a
+which is shown in green, and that is indeed a multiple of

 .
 So